Supercip971/pico-emu/README.md

 # PICO-EMU

-a little raspberry pi pico emulator
+a little raspberry pi pico emulator written in C !

-note: we use the provided bootrom from raspberry pi at the repo: https://github.com/raspberrypi/pico-bootrom
+note: The project uses the provided bootrom from raspberry pi at the repo: https://github.com/raspberrypi/pico-bootrom

 ## using:
 - https://developer.arm.com/documentation/ddi0419/d/